 Why Hike Oeschinensee Loop

-From the lakeshore, a scenic trail ascends along the north side of the lake, crossing the inlet stream and then climbs steeply to the small alp of Ober Bergli.
+From the lakeshore, a scenic trail ascends along the north side of the lake, crosses the inlet stream and then climbs steeply to the small alp of Ober Bergli.
 Views along the way encompass the high peaks towering above the south and east sides of the lake.
 At the alp the trail turns northwest and then west, contouring high above the north side of the lake.

 From the high trail views extend east up the valley to Hohturli pass and the Bluemlisalp massif.
-The Bluemlisalp glacier tumbles down the slopes between the Bluemlisalp-Rothorn, Ufem Stock and Wildi Frau, rugged horns protruding from the flanks of the Bluemlisalp massif.
-To the south the Oeschinenhorn, Fründenhorn and Doldenhorn soar above the Oeschinensee.
+The Bluemlisalp glacier tumbles down the slopes between the Bluemlisalp-Rothorn, Ufem Stock and Wyssi Frau, rugged horns protruding from the flanks of the Bluemlisalp massif.
+To the south the Oeschinenhorn, Frundenhorn and Doldenhorn soar above the Oeschinensee.
 Glaciers, tumbling down the rugged slopes beneath the peaks, and waterfalls, fed by glacial meltwater, glisten in the sun.